alexcu2718/fdf/README.md

 | `fd -HI --extension 'jpg' '' '/home/alexc'` | 516.3 ± 5.8 | 509.1 | 524.1 | 1.76 ± 0.02 |

-[*SMALL PEDANTIC NOTE ON THE ABOVE, FD AND FDF determine extensions different, I look for a .jpg (case-insensititively) meanwhile fd is just a case insensitive regex search on jpg$, so I will actually defend mine as better!]
+Regarding the above: FD and FDF determine extensions differently.
+My implementation searches for .jpg (case-insensitively), whereas fd performs a case-insensitive regex match on jpg$.
+I contend that my approach is superior!

-I only picked up linux about midway 2024 so I wanted to do something involving C/Rust/Linux/Assembly(if required) because there's no point in making some cookie cutter TODO project.
+Motivation

+I began using Linux around mid-2024, and from the outset, I wanted to avoid cookie-cutter projects like yet another TODO app.
+Instead, I aimed to dive into something challenging—C, Rust, Linux syscalls, and even Assembly if necessary.
+The philosophy?
 Go hard or go home.

 Philosophical aspect:
 One could argue that despite this crate having some merits, was it WORTH it?
 Yes, because almost everything here will be reused in some concept/form/etc, you learn a tool properly, you don't need to create quantity, just quality.

-*nix Compatibility::::::::(I'm not sure, openbsd** may be easier to write, i'm pretty sure the same syscall works but i think)
+Was It Worth It?

+One might question whether this effort was justified.
+Absolutely.
+Nearly every component here will be reused in some form or another.
+The goal isn’t to churn out quantity but to deeply understand the tools and produce something of quality.

+Compatibility Notes:
-Tested on EXT4/BTRFS on Debian/Ubuntu/Arch, no issues.
+    Tested on: EXT4/BTRFS (Debian/Ubuntu/Arch) — no issues.
-NO CLUE on BSD-MAY WORK (might just do some experiments on a VM) MacOS

-[openbsd/freebsd comment* (TBF I don't know if they're significantly distinct, someone shoot me) this may actually be more efficient on bsd because the dirent struct has d_namelen (i believe), which allows us to avoid strlen a lot which a nice win, need to boot up a VM]
+    BSD/macOS: Untested (might work; OpenBSD/FreeBSD could even offer performance benefits due to d_namelen in dirent, eliminating some strlen calls).
+I’ll need to experiment in a VM.
+    Side note: Are OpenBSD and FreeBSD meaningfully distinct here?
+(Someone enlighten me!)

 #TODO LIST MAYBE:
 --Arena allocator potentially,  written from scratch (see microsoft's edit for a nice one) //github.com/microsoft/edit/tree/main/src/arena

---IOUring for batched called like open/etc, this will be a extremely difficult adaptation.
+--io_uring for Batched Syscalls: E.g., batched open/read ops.
+This will be extremely challenging.

---Maybe some kind of string interning, it's easy if everyone were ascii but honestly probably extremely difficult to implement 'efficiently'

---I would like to rewrite my threading to not rely on rayon, i've had attempts get close but no cigar
+--String Interning: Trivial for ASCII, but efficient Unicode handling is another beast entirely.

+--Threading Without Rayon: My attempts have come close but aren’t quite there yet.
+I can get within 10% speed wise but........thats not acceptable.

---Some sort of iterator adaptor+filter, which would allow one to not allocate heap memory to store the Dirent
+--Some sort of iterator adaptor+filter, which would allow one to avoid a lot more allocations

 --I think there's ultimately a hard limit in syscalls, I've played around with an experimental zig iouring getdents implementation but it's out of my comfort zone, A LOT, I'll probably do it still(if possible)